Manager Fuels and Cities

-- Energy and climate policy in the urban environment
+- Energy systems in the urban environment

 An ex-ante evaluation of the EU Energy Efficiency Directive - Article 7 Published in Economics of Energy & Environmental Policy

 Rosenow, J., Leguijt, C., Pató, Z., Eyre, N., Fawcett, T. (2016): An ex-ante evaluation of the EU Energy Efficiency Directive - Article 7.
 Economics of Energy & Environmental Policy 5(2)